nebs123/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c - function prints out the 9 times table
-10-add.c - function that returns the sum of two inputs 11-print_to_98.c - function that prints number ranging from the input n upto 98
+10-add.c - function that returns the sum of two inputs 11-print_to_98.c - function that prints number ranging from the input n upto 98 100-times_table.c - function that takes input and prints an n times table 101-natural.c - program that computes and prints the sum of all multiples of 3 or 5 below 1024